Hyderabad Sindh, Pakistan Travel Guide

 Grilled meats and kebabs are popular.

-Hearty broths, especially during cooler months.
+Hearty broths, especially in colder months.

 Freshly baked flatbreads daily.